 Economic Standard of Living

-Six indicators are used in this chapter, each providing information on different aspects of economic standards of living.
-They are: market income per person; income inequality; proportion of the population with low incomes; proportion of the population with low living standards; housing affordability; and household crowding.
+Five indicators are used in this chapter to provide information on different aspects of economic standards of living.
+They are: market income per person, income inequality, the population with low incomes, housing affordability and household crowding.

-The focus is largely on objective measures of economic living standards, though one indicator (population with low living standards) takes into account people's subjective perceptions about how well off they are.
-Together, the indicators provide information about overall trends in living standards, levels of hardship, and how equitably resources are distributed.
-All are relevant to the adequacy of people's incomes and their ability to participate in society and make choices about their lives.
+The focus is largely on objective measures of economic living standards.
+Together, the indicators provide information about overall trends in living standards, levels of hardship and how equitably resources are distributed.
+All are relevant to the adequacy of people’s incomes and their ability to participate in society and make choices about their lives.

 Market income per person gives an indication of the average level of income and therefore the overall material quality of life available to New Zealanders.
-This is an internationally-recognised measure, allowing comparisons between New Zealand and other nations.
-An estimate of the economic value of unpaid work is also provided.
+This is an internationally-recognised measure, allowing comparisons between New Zealand and other countries.
+We also provide an estimate of the economic value of unpaid work.

-The proportion of the population with low incomes also provides information about how equitably resources are distributed and how many people are likely to be on incomes that don't allow full participation in society.
+The proportion of the population with low incomes also provides information about how equitably resources are distributed and how many people are likely to be on incomes that do not allow them to participate fully in society.

 Housing affordability measures the proportion of the population spending more than 30 percent of their income on housing.
 Housing costs have a major impact on overall material living standards.